 After completing Marion Woodman’s Leadership Training program, she studied Jungian theory and analytic practice, and Authentic Movement at the International School for Analytical Psychology in Zurich from 2005-2007, until her dreams and individuation journey led her out of the institution and onto her own path of doing Jungian soulwork with individual clients.
 Along with a deep love for Jung’s depth psychology and Marion Woodman’s exploration of the Conscious Feminine, Marlene’s approach is influenced by James Hillman’s love of the image and Helen Luke’s work on story.

-Author of several books and a dozen essays and articles, Marlene recently received a Canada Council grant to work on a new book about her mother’s childhood during wartime Germany.
+Author of several books and a dozen essays and articles, Marlene received a Canada Council grant to work on a new book about her mother’s childhood during wartime Germany.

 Marlene taught English Literature, Creative Writing, and Women’s Studies for many years in London and New York, and has been teaching at the University of British Columbia’s Writing Centre since 2000.
 She has conducted writing workshops, Jungian study seminars, professional development seminars, and ongoing writing circles in Canada, the US, and Europe for close to three decades.